Harmontown/harmontown.github.io/docs/_episodes/296/index.md

 title:                "Oh Hitler, We Hardly Knew Ye"
 image:                "episode-placeholder.jpg"
 description: |-
   It's Oscar night!
 Dan discusses the current political landscape, the value politicians are bringing to the table, and where we should go next.
-Also, Spencer thinks the NRA has some dank ass memes.
-Featuring Dan Harmon, Jeff Bryan Davis, Spencer Critten...
+Also, Spencer thinks the NRA has some dank ass memes
 showDate:
 releaseDate:          "2018-03-07 11:00:00Z"
 duration:             "02:07:30"